-To import devices using CSV files, on the menu bar under Devices, select Device Tasks and click Import.
-The Import Task page opens.
-Refer to "Import Devices Task Page Fields" on page 349.
+To import devices using CSV files, use the New Task/Template - Import Devices task page (Devices > Device Tasks > Import).
+For more information, see "Import Devices Task Page Fields" on page 367.

 NA can be configured to regularly import devices from a CSV file.
 The first time you import devices, you will have to: